Setting up a bot application

+Setting up a bot application**

 Now that you've installed Node, discord.js, and hopefully a linter, you're almost ready to start coding!
 The next step you need to take is setting up an actual Discord bot application via Discord's website.

-It's incredibly easy to create one.
+It's effortless to create one.
 The steps you need to take are as follows:

 - Click on the "New Application" button.

 You should see a page like this:

-This section is very important, so pay close attention.
+This section is critical, so pay close attention.
 It explains what your bot token is, as well as the security aspects of it.

 After creating a bot user, you'll see a section like this:

 In this panel, you can give your bot a snazzy avatar, set its username, and make it public or private.
-You can access your token in this panel as well, either by revealing it or simply pressing the "Copy" button.
+You can access your token in this panel as well, either by revealing it or pressing the "Copy" button.
 When we ask you to paste your token somewhere, this is the value that you need to put in.
 Don't worry if you do happen to lose it at some point; you can always come back to this page and reset your bot's token again which will reveal the new token, invalidating all old ones.

 A token is essentially your bot's password; it's what your bot uses to login to Discord.
-With that being said, it is vital that you do not ever share this token with anybody, purposely or accidentally.
+With that said, it is vital that you do not ever share this token with anybody, purposely or accidentally.
 If someone does manage to get a hold of your token, they can use your bot as if it were theirs—this means they can perform malicious acts with it.